BarbaraTarantino/AI-for-Genomic-Data-Science/README.md

 By the end of the course, participants will be able to:

 - Develop Python-based data analysis workflows for genomic and biomedical datasets.
-- Apply supervised and unsupervised machine learning algorithms for biomedical inference.
+- Apply supervised machine learning algorithms for biomedical inference.
 - Design, train, and evaluate deep neural networks using PyTorch.
 - Implement computer vision methods for medical imaging analysis.
 - Understand and apply large language models for clinical and biomedical text mining.